Meadville Items

 French Valley Ginger Ale case and various bottles.
 See the Meadville Whiskey Page for eight images, showing one of their wooden cases, with an assortment of bottles and closeups of the bottle labels and matching case logo.

-Here are the bottles that would have used the top two bottle caps in the next image.
+Here are the bottles that would have used the top and left bottle caps in the next image.

 Honey’s bottle cap, CoCa-Cola Bottling Company, Meadville, Pa. – Royal Crown Cola bottle cap, Nehi Bottling Company, Meadville, Pa. and Ma’s Old Fashion of Meadville bottle cap, Meadville, Pa.